navarichN/rsschool-cvv/cv.md

 ##  Experience:

-### I was lucky to have internship in [LEXX Trading Platform](https://lexxtg.com).
+### I lucky to have internship in [LEXX Trading Platform](https://lexxtg.com).
 At that time I first tried to work with Git, namely [GitLab](https://gitlab.com/navarichanastasia), because this team uses it.
 Also I saw the structure of a large project on **Vue.js**, how the work was organized on it and this formed my idea of ​​what elese I need to learn.

 ##  Skills:
 +   Markup: **HTML5**, **Pug**